 Some people prefer to eliminate all carbs from their diet.

 This is called a zero-carb diet, and usually includes only foods from the animal kingdom.
+It is different from eating zero-calorie foods.

 People who follow a zero-carb diet eat meat, fish, eggs and animal fats like butter and lard.
 Some of them also add salt and spices.